 Creating the Thesis

-When writing a descriptive essay, it is best to create a structured paper outline beforehand.
+When thinking how to write a descriptive essay, remember that a structured paper outline is your golden ticket.
 Not only does it help you organize thoughts, but it will also help your essays flow better!

 A descriptive essay outline is composed of the following: an introduction, a body, and a conclusion.
 Prior to writing, you have to know the topic of your essay!
 Hopefully, you spent enough time considering the victim of description, because all of your illustrations will be based around it!